wilsonify/wilsonify.github.io/content/recipes/CORN AND BASIL CHOWDER64.md

 3 When the potato is soft, turn off the heat.
 Use an immersion blender and blend until that

-motherfucker looks nice and creamy and without a bunch of chunks.
+mother er looks nice and creamy and without a bunch of chunks.
 (You could also pour it

 into your blender and do it that way; up to you.
 Just return the blended soup to the pot.)
 Add